Why Should You Think About Switching to a Credit Union?

 Structure of Banks vs. Credit Unions

 When you look at the structure of a bank, you’ll see that they are for-profit businesses that are held by either private owners or stockholders.
-Therefore, banks concentrate on earning profits, which are distributed back only to their owners, not their customers.
+Therefore, banks concentrate on earning profits, which are distributed only back to their owners, not their customers.
 Since owners and stockholders generally want to make the largest profit possible, that profit often may come by offering lower-quality customer service, higher interest rates on loans, and fee-based checking accounts.

 In comparison, credit unions are not-for-profit and member-owned.
 Each member, or account holder, has an ownership stake in the entity: every member gets a vote.
 Credit unions generally have two overarching goals:

-- Provide members affordable, easy-to-obtain services
+- Provide members with affordable, easy-to-obtain services

-- Redistribute profits back to members
+- Redistribute our earnings back to members